Raid Boss Overview – Tapu Bulu

 - Same raid performance

-- Curve + Excellent still recommended for bonus XP
+- Excellent Curveball throws are still useful for bonus XP

 Tapu Bulu